covryzne/learn-dicoding/Submission/Flower Image Classification/renew/README.md

 | Rose                   | Sunflower              |
 | Tulip                  | Water Lily             |

-- The total number of images in the dataset exceeds 13,000, ensuring the dataset meets the required minimum of 10000 images.
+- The total number of images in the dataset exceeds 24.000, ensuring the dataset meets the required minimum of 10000 images.
-- The images are divided into a training set (80%) and a validation/test set (20%) to evaluate the model's performance effectively.
+- The images are divided into a training set (70%), validation set (15%), and test set (15%) to evaluate the model's performance effectively.

 ### Dataset Splitting:

-- **Training Set:** 80% of the dataset is used for training the model.
-- **Validation Set:** 20% of the dataset is used for validating the model's performance.
+The dataset is divided into three subsets to ensure optimal training and evaluation of the model:

+- `Training Set (70%)`
+  Used to train the model by allowing it to learn patterns from each image class.

+- `Validation Set (15%)`
+  Used to evaluate the model's performance during training and help prevent overfitting.

+- `Test Set (15%)`
+  Used to assess the final performance of the model after training, ensuring it can generalize well to unseen data.

 ## Model Architecture